 Note: Not all invoice finance providers are the same.
 This article won’t be able to tell you exactly how much invoice discounting will cost for your business and situation, but we can give a good idea.

-Generally speaking, there are two main costs associated with invoice discounting, and they’re fairly straightforward.
+Generally speaking, there are two main invoice financing costs associated with invoice discounting, and they’re fairly straightforward.

-The first cost that you’re likely to come across is the service fee, which is the cost of having the facility in the first place.
+The first invoice financing rates you’re likely to come across is the service fee, which is the cost of having the facility in the first place.
 Usually, it’s calculated as a percentage of your turnover, and the percentage is likely to change depending on the turnover too, so there can be fairly significant differences in costs here.

 The other cost is the actual discount fee, which is the cost of the borrowing itself.
 For each invoice that you receive an advance for, you’ll be charged a small finance fee (similar to the interest on a loan) which is usually a few percent.
 This is quite simply to cover the time between you receiving the funds, and the finance provider receiving the funds from the cleared invoice.

-Aside from these two main costs, there can also be additional ones that will vary from lender to lender.
+Aside from these two main invoice financing costs, there can also be additional ones that will vary from lender to lender.
 For instance, in some cases there might be charges to end the agreement early, because some are agreed over fixed terms.
 There might also be additional services added on to the package that have other costs associated with them too, and in some cases there might even be an arrangement fee.
 Always make sure you know exactly what you’re looking at when making comparisons, because hidden costs can quickly add up.
 Try to use some example finances to see how much respective companies would cost.